Leweston aims to respond to the needs of each individual student, provide good quality, impartial careers guidance and raise student aspirations.

 - Personal guidance.

 Promoting equality and challenging gender stereotypes is a priority at Leweston, as well as a flexible and individualised approach to education and career guidance.
-Students in Year 11 and the Sixth Form are interviewed on a 1:1 basis to provide personalised advice.
+Students in Year 11 and Sixth Form are interviewed on a 1:1 basis to provide personalised advice.
 Career information is also delivered by subject teachers linking potential careers to topics within the curriculum.